tetratelabs/wazero/RATIONALE.md

 If later, we have demand for multiple stores, that can be accomplished by overload. e.g. `Runtime.InstantiateInStore` or `Runtime.Store(name) Store`.

-## wazeroir
+## interpreterir
-wazero's intermediate representation (IR) is called `wazeroir`.
+wazero's intermediate representation (IR) is called `interpreterir`.
 Lowering into an IR provides us a faster interpreter and a closer to assembly representation for used by our compiler.

 ### Intermediate Representation (IR) design
-`wazeroir`'s initial design borrowed heavily from the defunct `microwasm` format (a.k.a.
+`interpreterir`'s initial design borrowed heavily from the defunct `microwasm` format (a.k.a.
 LightbeamIR).
-Notably, `wazeroir` doesn't have block operations: this simplifies the implementation.
+Notably, `interpreterir` doesn't have block operations: this simplifies the implementation.

 Note: `microwasm` was never specified formally, and only exists in a historical codebase of wasmtime: https://github.com/bytecodealliance/wasmtime/blob/v0.29.0/crates/lightbeam/src/microwasm.rs